raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 10 minutes

-Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet.
+Thin and wispy flames wreathe your body for the duration, shedding bright light in a 3.0m radius and dim light for an additional 3.0m.
 You can end the spell early by using an action to dismiss it.

 The flames provide you with a warm shield or a chill shield, as you choose.
 The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.

-In addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
+In addition, whenever a creature within 1.5m of you hits you with a melee attack, the shield erupts with flame.
 The attacker takes 2d8 fire damage from a warm shield, or 2d8 cold damage from a cold shield.

 #### Fire Storm